 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-As harsh as this likely sounds, if someone ever makes you feel uncomfortable regarding a gift you give them or someone else, I would not consider them a “real” friend.
-We are all here to help one another and our families stretch those hard-earned dollars and save money where we can.
-There’s absolutely NOTHING wrong with that!
-In fact, other people should commend you for your efforts.
+My opinion, as harsh as this may sound, is if people ever make you feel uncomfortable regarding this, then…well, I wouldn’t consider them “real” friends!
+We are all helping our families save money and learning how to stretch those hard earned dollars!
+There’s absolutely NOTHING wrong with that.
+In fact, other people should commend you for your efforts!

 Being able to pay it forward with free or inexpensive products you receive is NOT something any of you should be embarrassed about.
-Be proud of the gifts you’re able to give — no matter the cost! 🙂
+Be proud of the gifts you’re able to give–no matter what the cost!